 "Wake Duskleaf" aka "Wacky Splitshift" aka "Razek Velvetvoid" (among other aliases) - Wake Duskleaf, originally known as Wacky Splitshift, was one of the early Open Beta players during the Sparkplay days.
 Wake would be among the few players to reach the top levels and was quite the active player up until Sparkplay's demise.
 Following the end of the Sparkplay days, Wake became one of the most active players on Jackuul's fansite Earth Eternal Forever/TerraEternus and often joined in the 'spamming' fun brought on by other players.
 During Iki and EER's runs, Wake worked hard to again reach the top levels; but, by this time it was difficult as his preferred badger race, the Broccans, was among those left out of the reboot of EE.
 Once it became apparent that EER was doomed, Wake abandoned the game and resumed hanging out on EEF/TE.
 Wake would reappear in Planet Forever and remained with the fan server of EE for nearly the entire duration of it's run.
 While Wake would take the occasional break, like many other players, he would be numbered among the eight 'mainstays' at the end of PF.
 Like many other players, Wake made the transistion to our current servers where he continued to logs in early on from time to time.
 After he finally reached his goal of hitting the level cap on our SOA server, Wake, for the most part, either played an alt or hung out in his grove when online.
 Sadly, Wake eventually grew tired of playing EE and finally departed the SOA server and possibly EE itself.
-He still can be seen posting on Jackuul's TE website from time to time, however, it is unknown if Wake will return.
+He still posted on Jackuul's TE website from time to time, however, this activity has since been relocated to a small TE Discord made by another of the last few individuals active on the actual website.
+It is unknown if Wake will return, though quite likely he is now among those who have moved on.